-There’s just something about platinum blonde hair that’s equal parts glam and laidback.
-So, it’s no wonder why this metal-inspired hair color is one of the biggest beauty trends of the moment.
-Bleach blonde hair is a sparkling icy blonde color that pairs well with any outfit and garners quite a lot of attention—meaning you’re sure to be remembered if you sport this hair hue.
+There’s just something about platinum blonde hair that’s so glam and alluring.
+So, it’s no wonder why this metal-inspired hair color remains one of the biggest beauty trends through the years.
+Bleach blonde hair is a sparkling icy blonde color that pairs well with any outfit and garners quite a lot of attention.
 And since you want to be remembered for all the right reasons, it’s important to approach getting a platinum hair color the right way.
 Below, find everything you need to know about how to get platinum, icy blonde hair.

 Before you take the icy hair color plunge and dye your hair platinum blonde, inform yourself with these helpful tips that will ensure your platinum blonde hue looks its best.